-unauthorised access to computers (illegal 'hacking'), for example accessing a school's

-- computer network to look for test paper answers or change grades awarded; - denial of Service (Dos or DDoS) attacks or 'booting'.
+- unauthorised access to computers (illegal 'hacking'), for example accessing a school's computer network to look for test paper answers or change grades awarded; - denial of Service (Dos or DDoS) attacks or 'booting'.
 These are attempts to make a computer, network or website unavailable by overwhelming it with internet traffic from multiple sources; and, - making, supplying or obtaining malware (malicious software) such as viruses, spyware, ransomware, botnets and Remote Access Trojans with the intent to commit further offence, including those above.

 Children with particular skill and interest in computing and technology may inadvertently or deliberately stray into cyber-dependent crime.
 If we have concerns about a child and possible risk of being drawn into cyber crime, the designated safeguarding lead (or a deputy) will consider referring into the Cyber Choices programme.
 This is a nationwide police programme supported by the Home Office and led by the National Crime Agency, working with regional and local policing.
-We may also organise a meeting between the police and the parents and child to support and help put restrictions in place to minimise risk.
-We will also refer to children's social care if we think a child is suffering or is at risk of suffering harm.
+We may also refer to children's social care if we think a child is suffering or is at risk of suffering harm.